 On a day-to-day basis, WPD South West provides liquidity to the whole of WPD with balances with other group companies being settled periodically.
 It has borrowing arrangements in place with a range of third parties with high credit ratings.
-At 31 March 2017, WPD South West had committed borrowing facilities available in respect of which all conditions precedent had been met at that date of £245.0m maturing July 2021, of which £80.0m was drawn.
+At 31 March 2017, WPD South West had committed borrowing facilities available in respect of which all conditions precedent had been met at that date of £245.0m maturing in July 2021, of which £80.0 was drawn.
 In addition, it had uncommitted facilities of £70.0m of which £10.0m can only be used for the issue of letters of credit; at 31 March 2017 no borrowings had been drawn and letters of credit of £3.8m issued.

 In addition, at 31 March 2017 the WPD Group's parent, Western Power Distribution plc, had a £210.0m committed borrowing facility that expires in January 2022 of which all conditions precedent had been met at that date; at 31 March 2017, it had drawn £158.9m against these facilities and thus had £51.1m undrawn.
-The drawdown was utilised to part fund the purchase of \$200m Eurobonds (issued by the Company's UK parent) at a premium of \$21m from a US based fellow subsidiary of PPL.
+The drawdown was utilised to part fund the purchase of \$200m Eurobonds (issued by the Company's ultimate UK parent) at a premium of \$21m from a US based fellow subsidiary of PPL Corporation.
+Furthermore WPD East Midlands and WPD East Midlands together had committed borrowing facilities of £600.0m, of which WPD East Midlands had £125.0m drawn as at 31 March 2017.